pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Common sense is not so common."
 --Voltaire

+"With great power comes great responsibility."
+--Voltaire

+"It seems, then, that fanaticism, outraged by the progress of reason, is thrashing about in a spasm"
+--Voltaire

 "Everything was beautiful, and nothing hurt."
 --Kurt Vonnegut

+"We are what we pretend to be, so we must be careful about what we pretend to be."
+--Kurt Vonnegut, see also [Orwell](#masks)

 <a class="anchor" id="W"></a>
 ### W